herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 {% endhighlight %}

 There you have it.
 Your first React application should be online now at your chosen URL (your-domain.surge.sh).

-This is the easied way to build your first React application.
-Good luck and have fun!
-Let me know if it worked for you in the comments below.
+There are plenty of tutorials how to create React application but they all seem to miss one point: they don't show immediate results.
+Beginners are likely to get confused about the whole process.
+In this short tutorial, I showed you how to build a basic React app and have it working under a custom URL.
+It will not make you a developer right away, but may encourage you to learn more, and soon becoming one.

 In short:
 {% highlight bash %}